alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 Its entropy can decrease as long as it is transferred to another open system.
 All in all, entropy for the combination of both systems cannot decrease.
-The same idea applies recursively to any combination of systems until we reach the whole Universe.
+The same idea applies recursively to any combination of systems until we reach the whole universe.

 Next, we may ask ourselves:
 what if the entropy of the closed system stays constant,